battesonb/battesonb.github.io/docs/_posts/2023-06-27-3d-projection-orthographic-projection.markdown

 There are some additional reductions that can be made, but that's essentially the orthographic projection matrix.
-For example, if using this as your projection matrix, you may simply want to store the center point (at the near plane), the near, far, screen width and screen height values.
-Then, you simply create this matrix every frame (or whenever the camera moves) from these values when doing the full MVP transformation.
+For example, if using this as your projection matrix, you may simply want to store the near, far, screen width and screen height values.
+Then, you simply create this matrix from the specified values when doing the full MVP transformation.

 ## Footnotes